About Pete Harckham

-In addition to his professional work, Pete served on the President's Council for the Northern Westchester Hospital, was a board member for the United Way of Westchester and Putnam, the Junior League of Northern Westchester Community Advisory Council, the Livable Communities Council and for many years was a girls soccer coach for the Lewisboro Soccer Club.
+In addition to his professional work, Harckham served on the President’s Council for the Northern Westchester Hospital, was a board member for the United Way of Westchester and Putnam, the Junior League of Northern Westchester Community Advisory Council and the Livable Communities Council.

 Pete is a lifelong resident of the Hudson Valley, having grown up in Rockland County.
 He moved to Katonah in Westchester in 1991 and now lives in South Salem.
 He has two adult daughters, Emma and Kate, who both attended the Katonah-Lewisboro public schools.